 The Guidance comprises six items, downloadable below:

-‘Part 3 – User guide for the GIGS Test Dataset’ IOGP report number 430-3.
+- ‘Part 3 – User guide for the GIGS Test Dataset’ IOGP report number 430-3.
 This user guide supports a series of data files to be used for testing of the algorithms and data exchange capabilities of the geoscience software.
-The test dataset may be downloaded here (ZIP or RAR).
+The test dataset is included.

 Send your feedback to firstname.lastname@example.org.